turchenkoalex/kotlet/README.md

 ```

 After that the extension will automatically create spans for each request and send them to the library.

+> [!IMPORTANT]
-Notice: you must configure OpenTelemetry before using this extension.
+> You must configure OpenTelemetry before using this extension.

 #### Type-Safe request objects